-A student who comes to the Counseling Center will meet with one of the counselors for an intake interview in which the student and counselor will determine what help is needed and how best to assist the student.
-This may be simply one visit at the Counseling Center, a referral to an outside resource, or short-term counseling at the Counseling Center.
-There are many reasons why these options may or may not be appropriate for a student, and this is best determined by the counselor with input from the student.
-Not every student would benefit from being seen by a counselor at the Counseling Center, even though the student may desire this.
+A student who comes to the Counseling Center will meet with one of the counselors for a pre-intake session in which the counselor and the student will begin to determine what help is needed and how best to assist the student.
+This may be simply one visit at the Counseling Center, counseling at the Counseling Center, or possibly an off campus referral.

 If you have referred a student for assistance, you are probably still concerned for that student and wondering how they are doing.
-Behavioral health (mental and alcohol/drug) providers are held to higher standards than are other university employees who must abide by the Family Educational Rights and Privacy Act (FERPA).
+Behavioral and mental health counselors are held to higher standards than are other university employees who must abide by the Family Educational Rights and Privacy Act (FERPA).
 Legal and ethical obligations prevent a counselor from discussing a student's status with you.
 Counselors cannot even confirm or deny that a student has sought services!
-You are permitted to follow-up with the student and to ask the student if s/he accepted your referral and went to the Counseling Center.
+You may follow-up with the student and to ask the student if s/he followed through with your referral and went to the Counseling Center.

 FERPA regulations prohibit you from revealing information about the student to anyone outside of the university.
 This includes parents and other agencies.
 As tempting as it may be, you should not be discussing the student with individuals or agencies outside of the university unless you have written permission from the student to do so.
 Communications within the university should also be extremely limited to a "need to know" basis.
 You should not be revealing information about a student to other faculty, staff, coaches, or administrators unless there is a compelling reason to do so, which is why so many faculty and staff seek consultation from the Counseling Center and/or Health Services.
-These two areas are extremely confidential, and it is always appropriate to discuss concerns about a student with either of these offices.
+These two areas are completely confidential with which it is appropriate to discuss relevant concerns about a student.
 In any case, it is good practice to respect the student's privacy.
 If the student appears hesitant to discuss the issue with you after you have made a referral, this is fine.
 You may just wish to state that you wanted him/her to know that you are concerned for his/her well-being and hope s/he is doing better.

 Counseling Center staff are available for consultation services for students, faculty, and staff.
 Consultations can focus on a concern for an individual student, behavior issues in the classroom, and on specific topics of concern (eating concerns, depression/anxiety, time management, how to address a student who is not completing assignments, etc.).
-The Counseling Center also runs workshops and groups covering many topics on issues affecting students to which you can refer students.
+The Counseling Center also runs workshops and groups covering many topics on issues to which you can refer students.
 You may also contact the Counseling Center to discuss the design and presentation of a workshop specific to your classroom needs.
-Please consult the Workshops weblink or the Counseling Center & Disability Services brochure for more information.